Control of spatiotemporal chaos by stochastic resetting: Coupled map lattices

 Figure~\ref{fig:lightcone} illustrates the spatiotemporal behavior of the OTOC $\tilde D_{n,\,ij}$ under different resetting conditions.
 Panel (a) shows the light-cone structure of the OTOC in the absence of resetting ($r=0$).
 The local perturbation of the initial condition evolves into a traveling wavefront that propagates ballistically at the butterfly velocity $v_\rmB$ visible as the slope of the light cone at late times.
-Note that the causal light cone at the maximal Lieb-Robinson velocity $v_{LR} = 1$ can be seen at early times, and it is overshadowed by the prominence of the butterfly front at later times.
+Note that the causal light cone at the maximal Lieb-Robinson velocity $v_{\rm LR} = 1$ can be seen at early times, and it is overshadowed by the prominence of the butterfly front at later times.
 In Panel (b), the butterfly velocity is visibly reduced by a finite resetting rate ($r = 0.2$).
-In Panel (c), for $r > r_\rmc$, the light cone collapses as the dynamics freeze, signaling the arrest of spatiotemporal chaos.
+In Panel (c), for $r > r_\rmc$, the OTOC quickly saturates to a function $\tilde D_{ \infty,\,ij} := \lim_{n\to\infty} \tilde D_{n,\,ij} $ that is exponentially localized around the perturbation site $j$.
+The light cone collapses as the dynamics freeze, signaling the arrest of spatiotemporal chaos.
 Noteworthy, a similar dynamical phase transition was reported in deterministic classical many-body systems with kinetic constraints~\cite{2022-deger--lazarides,2022-deger--roy}.

 In Fig.~\ref{fig:collapse}, we test the theoretical predictions of Eq.~(\ref{eq:butterfly}) for the reduction of the butterfly velocity by stochastic resetting.
-In panel (a), the velocity-dependent Lyapunov exponent $\lambda(v)$ is extracted by collapsing the OTOC data at $r=0$ onto a single master curve, validating the ansatz in Eq.~(\ref{eq:ansatz_lattice}).
-In panel (b), we extract the butterfly velocities in the presence of resetting from the analysis of the light cones and compare them with the theoretical predictions of Eq.~(\ref{eq:butterfly}).
+In Panel (a), the velocity-dependent Lyapunov exponent $\lambda(v)$ is extracted by collapsing the OTOC data at $r=0$ onto a single master curve, validating the ansatz in Eq.~(\ref{eq:ansatz_lattice}).
+In Panel (b), we extract the butterfly velocities in the presence of resetting from the analysis of the light cones and compare them with the theoretical predictions of Eq.~(\ref{eq:butterfly}).
 The agreement between the numerical results and the analytical predictions is excellent.